ath4rvaa/MACD-Trading-Strategy/README.md

 - Trading frequency: 2-year period had the most trades (11), suggesting higher volatility and more signal generation
 - Drawdown analysis: 1-year period had lowest max drawdown (-6.59%), while 2-year period had highest (-16.69%)

+### **3rd commit - removal of weak signals**
+Removed weak signals (0.5 and -0.5) from the strategy to focus only on strong, confirmed signals.
+This change simplifies the signal system to only execute trades when both MACD and Stochastic oscillator are in agreement, potentially reducing false signals and improving trade quality.

+**Updated Signal System:**
+- **Strong Buy (1)**: MACD bullish + Stochastic oversold confirmation within 3 days
+- **Strong Sell (-1)**: MACD bearish + Stochastic overbought confirmation within 3 days
+- **No Signal (0)**: When indicators disagree or no clear direction

+This modification aimed to improve the strategy's performance by eliminating potentially low-quality trades that occur when only one indicator is signaling while the other remains neutral, and it was successful.
+Fewer trades were executed due to stricter requirements.

+**Parameter Adjustment:**
+After the 2nd commit, MACD parameters were changed from the standard 12,26,9 to more aggressive 8,21,5.
+This adjustment was made to:
+- Generate signals more frequently in the current market environment
+- Better capture short-term momentum shifts
+- Adapt to the more volatile market conditions post-2020
+- The faster parameters (8,21,5) are more responsive compared to traditional (12,26,9)

+**Results after weak signal removal (with 8,21,5 parameters):**
+- **1-year (2023)**: +16.78% return, 2 trades, 100.00% win rate, Sharpe: 1.00
+- **2-year (2022-2024)**: +27.12% return, 3 trades, 100.00% win rate, Sharpe: 0.38
+- **5-year (2019-2024)**: +50.69% return, 5 trades, 100.00% win rate, Sharpe: 0.28

+**Key improvements:**
+- **Reduced trading frequency**: Fewer trades executed due to stricter signal requirements
+- **Improved signal quality**: Only trades with strong confirmation from both indicators
+- **Better risk-adjusted returns**: All periods now show positive Sharpe ratios
+- **Strategy refinement**: More conservative approach prioritizing quality over quantity

+The combination of removing weak signals and using more aggressive MACD parameters (8,21,5) created a more selective yet responsive trading strategy that waits for stronger confirmation before entering positions, leading to improved risk-adjusted returns across all time periods tested.

 ## Files Used